 After continuous use for between two weeks to a month, you should notice a difference and improvement.

-Many sources have suggested that the supplementation of calcium is very beneficial for individuals with premenstrual syndrome, however, it is very important to not consume too much calcium (as it can result in calcification and a displacement of other minerals).
-With the way that many people eat, primarily individuals on a Standard American Diet they often get their recommended daily Calcium intake from food.
+Many sources have suggested that the supplementation of calcium is very beneficial for individuals with premenstrual syndrome, however, it is very important to not consume too much calcium (as it can result in calcification and displacement of other minerals).
+With the way that many people eat, primarily individuals on a Standard American Diet they often get their recommended daily calcium intake from food.
 Consumption of dark leafy green vegetables and fortified dairy replacement products also provides ample amounts of calcium.

 If you would like to supplement with it, begin with Calcium Citrate or Carbonate.
 Try it one week before your new cycle, or as soon as you begin to experience PMS or premenstrual syndrome symptoms.
 Supplement with 500-600 mg x2 daily for 5 days.
 Do not try any other supplements during the time (apart from multi and probiotics) so you can notice a difference.
 If it does not make a change, proceed to get calcium from your diet and multivitamin and look for help elsewhere.

 Magnesium is the ‘elsewhere’.
 With the rush and stress of modern society, many of us quickly deplete our magnesium stores.
 Magnesium aids in reducing bloating and water retention, calming both the body and mind, reducing nervous tension, breast tenderness, headaches as well as aiding in providing more restful and healthy sleep.